AabhaD/Statistical-Analysis-of-Avocado-Data-for-Predicting-Average-Price/README.md

 Conclusion: Based on low p-value (0.009588 ) the relationship between the independent variables of year and fire does seem to be significant with the dependent variable of average price.

-Tool used : R
+# Skills used -
+Programming Language - R
+Data Science Skills - Preprocessing, Handling missing values, EDA, Hypothesis Testing, Linear Regression Model, Subset Selection Models, Elastic net, Ensemlbe methods

-This was a group project.
+**This was a group project.